PGWP Holders: Apply for an Open Work Permit Extension

 More About the Open Work Permit Extension

 Canada continues to support those who wish to pursue their life journey in the country.
 Over the past years of the pandemic, the Canadian government has implemented various policy changes to adapt to the situation and support thousands of students in their efforts to study and immigrate to the country.
-In April 2022, Immigration Minister Sean Fraser announced plans to help PGWP holders stay in Canada longer by giving them the opportunity to obtain a new work permit once their initial permit expires.

 Normally, PGWPs are issued for a predetermined period of time and are not extendable.
 International students graduating from an eligible full-time program may be eligible for an open work permit which can have a validity period of up to three years.

-Recognizing the many impacts of the pandemic on the education community and on recent cohorts of international students in particular, the Canadian government has put in place special policies to ensure that these students can continue to gain work experience and have a fair chance to qualify for immigration programs leading to permanent residence.
+Recognizing the many impacts of the pandemic on the education community and on recent cohorts of international students in particular, the Canadian government has put in place special policies to ensure that these students can continue to gain work experience and have a fair chance to become eligible for immigration programs leading to permanent residence.

 Contact the Cohen Immigration Law Firm for Assistance

 Do you need work permit assistance?
 The Cohen Immigration Law Firm can help.
 We offer over 45 years of expertise assisting workers and employers obtain Canadian work permits.